-That means good SEO puts your content at the top of the results list for free.
-When searchers see that your content is ranked highly without paid advertisement, they’re more likely to view it.
+That means good SEO then puts your content at the top of the results list for free!
+Now, when searchers see that your content is ranked highly without paid advertisement, they’re more likely to view it.
 Of all the searches people do, only about 2.8% of people click on advertisements.

-Good SEO makes your business more visible online for a longer period.
-Advertisements are only at the top of search engines so long as you’re paying for them.
-On the other hand, the longer your content exists, and the more people who click on it organically, the higher it will rank.
+Good SEO makes your business more visible online for a longer period and advertisements are only at the top of search engines so long as you’re paying for them.
+Also, a bonus to this is that the longer your content exists, and the more people who click on it organically, the higher it will rank.

-So long as your content remains relevant, it will keep funneling traffic to your website.
+Don’t forget to keep you content relevant, because as long as your content remains relevant, it will keep funneling traffic to your website!

 How Do Search Engines Work?

-Google describes its mission as “organizing the content of the web.”
-Google has also been accurately described as an “answer machine.”
+Google describes its mission as “organizing the content of the web” and we usually describe Google as an “answer machine.”
 Search engines work to give people the most accurate and relevant results to their internet searches.

 They do this by “crawling and indexing”, which is the process of cataloging content and ranking it for how it matches a person’s search.